scripting/fargoPublisher/README.md

 When you go to that address, you get an OPML file that contains my outline.

-There's only one element of the &lt;head> section of that outline that we care about, &lt;xxx>.
+There's only one element of the &lt;head> section of that outline that we care about, &lt;linkHosting>.
+It's automatically maintained by Fargo.

-The rest of it is entirely up to the user.
-(And that head element is automatically put in the file by Fargo when the user chooses to name the outline).
+The rest of the outline contents is  up to the user.